front-end-foundations/FlexNav/README.md

 }
 ```

-So let's make the content of the `.content` div depend on the link's href.
-We will use the string method `includes` as a test for simple equality will fail:
+So let's make the HTML of the `.content` div depend on the clicked link's href.
+We will use and new string method `includes`:

 ```js
 function makeActive(event) {